Cauliflower

 Hybrid

-Description: Veronica, also known as Romanesco broccoli, produces striking lime-green heads with a fractal pattern.
-It has a crisp texture and nutty flavor.
+Description: Veronica, often called Romanesco, produces striking lime-green heads with a fractal pattern and a crisp, nutty flavor.

 Growing Season: Fall and Winter